 This is the category where the three platforms diverge most sharply.

 Intercom has no prospecting capability.
 It's a customer service tool.
 It tracks people who are already customers or who initiate conversations.
-There's no contact database, no intent data, and no way to identify or reach new prospects.
+There's no prospecting data, no intent signals, and no way to identify or reach new prospects.

 Pipedrive offers basic prospecting tools.
 Prospector provides access to over 400 million profiles and 10 million companies with verified emails and direct dials.
 Pulse adds data enrichment, lead scoring, and automated sequences.
 For small teams, these tools provide a useful starting point.
 But the data lacks the depth of a dedicated intelligence platform: no buyer intent signals, no technographic profiles, no org chart mapping, and no signal-triggered automation.